Sangarshanan/sangarshanan.github.io/_includes/stuff/musings.md

 Closed my eyes\
 I see dread\
 Guts spilt into the abyss\
-love all around me\
-what did I do to deserve this\
 Moving shapes and intricate Patterns\
 extending to infinity\
 Am I just a projection\
+A ripoff\
-Living off stolen personalities
+Living off stolen personality

 ----
 I died\